 – To Be Continued –

-Please subscribe to our newsletter, so you will know when the next installment, “Party and Pursuit,” wherein, the travelers sleep off their celebrations then give chase to the evil king in an attempt to end his blackmail once and for all.
+Continue reading in the the next installment, “Party and Pursuit,” wherein, the travelers sleep off their celebrations then give chase to the evil king in an attempt to end his blackmail once and for all.